 Ethics: Just the best!
 Herbivore Botanicals is vegan, cruelty-free, and formulated without gluten and silicone.
 They use natural ingredients that are good for your body and your skin.
-Some of them you would even want to eat!
+Some of them you might even be able to eat!

-What it is it?
-Moisturizer that gives your skin total hydration and leaves it practically pore-less.
+What is it?
+A moisturizer that gives your skin total hydration and leaves it practically pore-less.
 The ingredients are full of native Japanese plants like green tea, algae, and Japanese Leopard Lily that helps control oil.

-What it is it?
+What is it?
 Moisturizer with an extra protein kick.
-In reduces lines, wrinkles, and sun-damage, and the best part is it pretty much starts working as soon as you put it on.
+It reduces lines, wrinkles, and sun-damage, and the best part is it pretty much starts working as soon as you put it on.